The Ultimate List of CRM Statistics for 2023

 Since customer service is so crucial in this day and age, there must be a way for businesses to manage their interactions with consumers without overloading their resources.

-A CRM that focuses on social media interactions is the way to go, allowing brands to provide quick responses and stay on top of things.
+A CRM focusing on social media interactions is the way to go, allowing brands to provide quick responses and stay on top of things.

 It’s no surprise that CRMs are doing well when you consider the figure of $66.5 billion.